EthanOConnor/streamvis/notes/SCRUTINY.md

 - **Medium – Remote priors trust / staleness**: community summaries could be stale, biased, or malicious.
 Resolution: client only adopts priors when local confidence is low (<3 latency samples or weak cadence snap), so local learning quickly dominates; still, UI could optionally label “seeded from community” vs “learned locally” later.

 - **Low – Publishing failure visibility**: native clients ignore POST failures by design; operators might not realize publishing is ineffective.
 Resolution: acceptable for now; a future `--debug` log line could emit last publish success/failure timestamps without changing default UX.

+## 2025-12-14 – Web publishing and quota fallback follow-ups

+- **Medium – localStorage quota now mitigated, but not eliminated**: browser persistence now falls back to a slim state if a full write fails, which should preserve cadence/latency learning.
+Residual risk: even the slim state could exceed quota in extreme cases (many dynamic sites).
+Mitigation: we silently keep running; future work could evict least-recently-used dynamic gauges from the persisted state.

+- **Low – Web publish queue behavior under offline/slow networks**: web publishing is queued and drained asynchronously to keep iOS responsive, but if the network is down the queue could drop samples.
+Mitigation: queue is capped (drops oldest) and publishing is “best effort” by design; add optional debug timestamps if we need operator visibility.

+- **Low – Persisted publish opt-in**: the browser caches `publish=1` in localStorage for convenience.
+Risk: a user could forget it’s enabled.
+Mitigation: publishing remains opt-in; consider a small UI indicator later if this matters.